 “We were delighted to introduce Electric Vehicle Charge Points to our vast portfolio and even more delighted on completion of our first installation with Martin Dawes.

 “Promoting and encouraging the implementation of electrical charging infrastructure to enable the adaptation to a cleaner electric vehicle future is a key target for the business and it’s been a pleasure to create this infrastructure for Martin Dawes.”

-With cities such as Manchester (2038), Glasgow (2030), Bristol (2030) and Nottingham (2028) aiming to become carbon neutral within twenty years, Pilot Group are continuing to invest in capabilities to assist cities and their businesses to help reduce their carbon footprint through LED energy saving lighting, energy management systems, renewable powered traffic controls and more.
+With cities such as Manchester (2038), Glasgow (2030), Bristol (2030) and Nottingham (2028) aiming to become carbon neutral within twenty years, Pilot Group are continuing to invest in capabilities to assist UK cities and their businesses to help reduce their carbon footprint through LED energy-saving lighting, energy management systems, renewable-powered traffic controls and more.

-Pilot Group believe in using technology to make the places we live and work smart, safe and sustainable by designing and investing in innovative products and solutions that reduce energy costs, enable management through data and improve safety.
+Pilot Group believe in using technology to make the places we live and work smart, safe and sustainable.
+This is achieved by designing and investing in innovative products and solutions that reduce energy costs, enable management through data and improve safety.

 “We are delighted with our new lighting system.
 Not only do our pupils and staff benefit from optimum lighting levels for learning, the school will now enjoy low maintenance and reduced energy bills for many years to come.”

 “We are proud to have been commissioned for this project.
 Bringing schools up to date with the latest lighting technologies is a delicate balancing act between funding and classroom closure to facilitate low-impact installation.
 The installation took just over four weeks and was conducted during the summer period to ensure minimum disruption.
 It’s anticipated that the payback on investment will be in just four years, and by specifying products with up to a five-year guarantee, further savings via a maintenance free system will also be enjoyed.”